OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink/nodejs/README.md

 # DeepLink

-This sample displays how to consume SubEntity Id to [DeepLink](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/deep-links#deep-linking-to-your-tab) from Bot to Tab and Tab to Tab.
+Microsoft teams sample which displays deeplinks for call, video, chat, navigate to app and navigate within tab pages which are supported for tab and bot.[DeepLink](https://learn.microsoft.com/microsoftteams/platform/concepts/build-and-test/deep-links)

 ## Interaction with app.